theRoice/dashboard/README.md

-# WebDevStarter
+# Dashboard
-Boilerplate for static websites
+A dashboard that displays a information from a number of public APIs.
 ---

 ## What is this?
-- Starting point for static websites
+- This is one of the projects for CSCD378

 ## How do I use this?
-- Clone the repo!
+- Deploy the website!
+I'll be using something like vercel or netlify.